-- Moist heat and/or ice therapy overlying the painful areas of the face, head, and neck can be effective.
+Moist heat and/or ice therapy overlying the painful areas of the face, head, and neck can be effective.
 Moist heat tends to work better for muscle pain or tension by increasing circulation and relaxing involved muscles.
-Ice works better for TMJ capsulitis by reducing inflammatory symptoms.
+Ice works better for TMJ joint pain by reducing inflammatory symptoms.

 Strengthening and Endurance Exercises

 Isometric exercises for the masticatory muscles are performed by applying a counter-resistant force to the movement being performed.
 Forcefully placing the chin on a closed hand during depression jaw movement (mouth opening), and hindering its elevation (closing) by pressing the inferior incisors with the index and middle fingers are considered muscular strengthening exercises that depress and elevate the jaw, respectively.

 In lateral jaw movements, the counter-resistance force is applied by pressing the lateral area of the mandibular body with the index and middle fingers, exerting a force opposite to the movement performed.